 How to Grow Blue Oat Grass

 Additional plants can be propagated by division in the spring or fall.
-Blue oat grass does not spread via rhizomes or stolons like other grasses so it is a less invasive option for the landscape.
+Blue oat grass does not spread via rhizomes or stolons like other grasses, so it is a less invasive option for the landscape.
 New seedlings will pop up of their own accord, however, and can be removed or moved to another area of the garden.

 Blue Oat Grass Care

-Blue oat grass care is minimal, as it is a forgiving and hearty grass.
+Blue oat grass care is minimal, as it is a forgiving and hardy grass.
 Heavy shade and little air circulation foster foliar disease on blue oat grass but, otherwise, the plant has few problems.
 It does tend to get rusty looking, especially when it is overly humid and wet, usually if it is in a shaded area.

 No more than yearly feeding is needed to keep the plants thriving and they should last for years with very little care.

 Growing blue oat grass can be pruned back in the fall to remove old leaves or at any time they are looking a bit peaked and need some rejuvenation.